BrandenSandahl/BitDate/README.md

 * Facebook log in creates Parse User
 * Pull in additional FB Info
 * Add in User class and DAO
+* Add in CardContainers and CardAdapter
+* Add OnTouchListener to Cards to capture touches and drags